 Keep track of temperature over time.
 The history is a permanent record that can be used to make sure refrigeration is consistant or to watch a heating system.
 Track many locations and compare them.
 Report them to the cloud and combine many devices at different locations.

-Use Case: Electric Consumption/Production
+Use Case: Electric Usage/Production

-Use Case: Water Consumption
+Use Case: Water Usage

 Use Case: Controlled Environment

 Medical supplies and foodstuffs have to be kept in controlled environments.
 Having a log of the environmental history can be critical to determining if the items are safe to use.
 A LOGGER manual specific to this task has been created: Food or Medical Manual

 Use Case: Animal Cage

 Research labs keep animals in carefully controlled environments.
 Typical research projects require knowlege that the environment was properly controlled throughout the experiment.
-The Logger can also be used to turn experimental systems on and off.
+The LOGGER can also be used to turn experimental systems on and off.

 Use Case: Sensor Manufacturer